 United Way of Wisconsin is seeking an organized, enthusiastic, forward-thinking and mission-focused individual with exceptional data analysis, curating and presentation skills.
 The individual servicing as the statewide Community Resource Database Coordinator will effectively build collaborative relationships with key stakeholders, independent 211 contact centers and other I&R information programs in Wisconsin.
 This position will begin at LTE 20 hrs/week position, and may have the opportunity to lead to a full-time regular position in the future.
 Salary range depends on experience and is expected to be between $20-$25/hour depending on experience.
-The Database Coordinator is responsible for the overall management and integrity of the 2-1-1 resource database, statistical reporting, and training/supervision of the statewide data partnership.
+The Database Coordinator is responsible for the management and integrity of the 2-1-1 resource database.

 ESSENTIAL DUTIES AND RESPONSIBILTIES:

 The duties listed below are intended only as illustrations of the various types of work that may be performed.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related or a logical assignment.

 - Ensure the quality, comprehensiveness, and accuracy of the 211 resource database

 - Ensure compliance with national accreditation, taxonomy, and coding standards